Color scheme: Evenly spaced hues

-Hexadic

-The hexadic (also called triple complementary, or double triadic) color scheme is the color scheme with the most distinct colors possible.
-It is a six-color combination consisting of base color and five colors that are 60, 120, 180, 240 and 300 degrees apart from the base color.
-This color scheme is the most varied color scheme because it uses six colors which are arranged into three complementary color pairs, or it could be seen as two color schemes that are complementary to each other—such as two triadic color schemes or two near-analogous color schemes—or adding a complementary pair to a rectangular tetradic color scheme.
-An example of this color scheme is red, yellow, green, cyan, blue, and magenta—which also happens to be the roster of the two sets of modern primary colors in both pigment and light.
+The hexadic (also called triple complementary, or double triadic) color scheme is a six-color combination consisting of base color and five colors that are 60, 120, 180, 240 and 300 degrees apart from the base color.
+This color scheme uses six colors which are arranged into three complementary color pairs, or it could be seen as two triadic color schemes or two near-analogous color schemes—or adding a complementary pair to a rectangular tetradic color scheme.
+An example of this color scheme is red, yellow, green, cyan, blue, and magenta.

-Wave method

-This method was discovered in 2017.
-The wave method of building harmonious color palette based on the relationship of color and acoustic waves and the concept of consonance in music theory.
-Additional colors are selected to the base color depending on the wavelength ratio.
-This ratio must satisfy the concept of consonance in music theory.

 Practical schemes

 Practical color schemes combine colors outside typical aesthetic media and context for purely practical reasons, generally focusing on maximizing or minimizing contrast, instead of color harmony.
 The most common practical color scheme is black-and-white, which generally maximizes contrast.
 This may be used for black text on a white background or prison uniforms.
 Enhancing contrast against a background motivates some practical color schemes, such as high visibility color schemes, while inhibiting contrast against a background motivates others, as in camouflage.